Doann Houghton-Alico

-A Letter to YOU
+A Letter to You-Filibuster, Why It’s Wrong

 I sent this to a list of friends and acquaintances, so you may have gotten it, if you were on that list.
 If not, or you need a refresher, please read this!